 The Swiss Childhood Cancer Registry (SCCR) is the national population-based cancer registry for children and adolescents in Switzerland.
-New cancer diagnoses, clinical information, details on treatment and long-term follow-up (survival, second primary neoplasms and late effects) have been registered in the SCCR since 1976.
-With many associated research projects and through close collaboration with clinicians it contributes to understanding the causes of cancer in children, improving follow-up care and reducing late effects.
+New cancer diagnoses, clinical information, details on treatment and long-term follow-up (survival, second primary neoplasms, and late effects) have been registered in the SCCR since 1976.
+With many associated research projects and through close collaboration with clinicians it contributes to understanding the causes of cancer in children, improving follow-up care, and reducing late effects.

 The SCCR is located at the Institute of Social and Preventive Medicine (ISPM) at the University of Bern.
 It is operated jointly by the Swiss Paediatric Oncology Group (SPOG) and the University of Bern.
 Since 1976, all nine Swiss paediatric haematology-oncology centres report newly diagnosed cases to the registry and send annual updates on clinical follow-up.
 Since 2007, the SCCR also collects supplementary data from other sources, including cantonal cancer registries, other hospitals, pathology laboratories and the Swiss Federal Statistical Office (SFSO).
-As of 31st December 2016, data from of 10391 cases (diagnosed in 10250 patients) have been registered.
+As of 31st December 2018, data from of 12008 cases (diagnosed in 11850 patients) have been registered.
+Until now, it was not compulsory to register newly diagnosed cancer cases in the registry.
+From 1st of January 2020 this will change with the new federal law on cancer registration.

 The SCCR is authorized to collect non-anonymised data.
 The permission has been issued in 2007 by the Federal Commission of Experts for Professional Secrecy in Medical Research (Eidgenössische Expertenkommission für das Berufsgeheimnis in der medizinischen Forschung).
 Since 2014 the new act on human research is in place.
-The SCCR got a new authorization issued by the ethics committee of the canton of Bern in July 2014.
+The SCCR got a new authorization issued by the ethics committee of the canton of Bern in July 2014